daphnevee/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 |        23       |          3         |

 #### Answer:
+Based from the output of the query, it can be observed that there is only a small volume of pizza orders being made at the hours 11 and 19 o'clock.
+On the other hand, there is a higher volume of pizza orders, at most 3, from customers at hours 13, 18, 21, and 23 o'clock.
 - - - -

 10. What was the volume of orders for each day of the week?